digibib/ls.ext/README.md

   Så (expected result)
   Og (another expected result)

-(you can have none or several "Og" to each step)
+(you can have none or several "og" to each step)

 Please follow formatting and spacing rules from the other test descriptions